yousseffarahat/Digital-Systems/README.md

 # Digital-Systems
-A digital home alarm system that detects temperature, light and smoke
+A home alarm system using verilof that detects temperature, light and smoke